LauriTahvanainen/GambleBoard/README.md

 If the deploy succeeds it will print the links to the endpoints of the subgraph.
 Accessing the Queries link, you can query the subgraph from the browser.
 For example: `http://localhost:8000/subgraphs/name/LauriTahvanainen/GambleBoard`

-Now everything should be running locally.
+Now everything should be running locally and you can start the front-end.
 [More information on the graph-node](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md)

 ### Changes to the contract/subgraph mappings.